 What is Handwriting Analysis?

 Graphology is the scientific term for handwriting analysis.
-It is the study and analysis of handwriting, especially in relation to human psychology.
-The purpose is to use the person’s writing in an attempt to reveal the character and personality of the writer.
-It involves the study of the written characters to determine certain personality traits.
+It is the study and evaluation of handwriting, especially concerning human psychology.
+The purpose is to use the person’s writing to reveal the writer’s character and personality.
+It involves the study of written characters to determine certain personality traits.
 The study has been compared to a sort of body language.

 How is Handwriting Analysis used?